calinic/calinic.github.io/_pages/about.md

     image: "/images/coast2.jpg"
 ---

-I'm a computer Science student at Humboldt State University looking to utilize new skills at a growing organization.
+**Hi** My name's Nicolas, I'm a computer sceince student that loves to code and is looking to utilize my skills at a growing organization.